 The best way to avoid this is to offer support.
 Train them in the art of marrying physical and digital to the point where they could host their own talk show.
 And if you don’t have the necessary credentials to do it, find someone who does – it will pay off!

 No Broadcast Quality

 Back when virtual events became the norm, many planners were under the impression that a Zoom call was enough.
-Obviously, it isn’t.
+However, webinar fatigue soon set and proved that Zoom just won’t cut it in a long run.
 The same principles of storytelling and engagement that we applied to in-person experiences must be replicated into the virtual and, consequently the hybrid space.

-As we mentioned before, get creative with the tools available in order to produce broadcasting quality – camera angles, b-roll footage, green screens, quality audio, and video are all things that deserve attention.
+As we mentioned before, get creative with the tools available to produce broadcasting quality – camera angles, b-roll footage, green screens, quality audio, and video are all things that deserve attention when producing hybrid events.

 Disregarding The Online Audience

 Being back in a room with other people to enjoy an event will be exciting.
 So exciting that the temptation to forget everyone who’s tuning in from their computers will be at an all-time high.

 Don’t – and we cannot stress this enough – forget about every single attendee who isn’t present.
 People remember bad experiences, and no one likes to feel left out.
 Disregarding the online audience will have ugly consequences for the brand and/or organization.

 Moving on with our list of hybrid event mistakes to avoid, we have the internet and power issue.
 It takes a lot of bandwidth to pull off a hybrid event.
 The venue where the physical portion of the experience is taking place must be equipped with enough bandwidth to ensure a seamless experience for virtual attendees.
 And on the same note, assuring that this audience is educated about the Internet needs on their side is paramount.